 Be sure to let the curry cool completely on the counter (within 2 hours) before placing it in the fridge.
 Leftover curry is great for an easy, healthy lunch.
 The curry will thicken as it cools, so you may need to add a splash of water before reheating.

 If you don’t plan on eating the leftovers within 3-4 days, cool completely (within 2 hours), cover, then place in the freezer.
-For optimal freshness, store for up to 3 months in the freezer.
+Store for up to 3 months in the freezer.

 This Instant Pot Lentil Curry recipe is naturally vegetarian and vegan, highly nutritious, and packed with warming and flavorful spices.
 Made with minimal prep time and easy to clean up, this recipe is perfect for a quick, easy, and healthy weeknight dinner!